Ship Wake Detection in SAR Images via Sparse Regularization: Theoretical Preliminaries

 Hence, incorporating this prior in conjunction with the observed statistical model, creates the knowledge on $x$ given $y$, namely the posterior distribution $p(x|y)$ via Bayes' theorem:

-Here, the denominator $\int p(y|x)p(x)dx$ in (\ref{equ:bayes1}) is the marginal likelihood $p(y)$ which is not related to $x$ and assumed to be constant according to $x$.
-Since the aim is to extract $x$, we can easily write the unnormalized posterior distribution as
+where, the denominator $\int p(y|x)p(x)dx$ is the marginal likelihood $p(y)$ which is not related to $x$ and assumed to be constant according to $x$.
+Since the aim is to extract $x$, we can write the unnormalized posterior distribution as